paulsengroup/hictk/docs/installation.rst

     validate                    Validate .hic and Cooler files.
     zoomify                     Convert single-resolution Cooler and .hic files to multi-resolution by coarsening.

-The above will print hictk's help message, and is equivalent to running :code:`hictk --help` on the command line (assuming hictk is available on your machine).
+The above will print hictk's help message, and is equivalent to running :code:`hictk --help` from the command line (assuming hictk is available on your machine).

 Installing from source
 ======================